lemberck/chatbot-watsonDiscovery/README.md

 who are you? / what are you? / present yourself / what's your name?

-what should i study? / what should i learn?
+what should i study? / what should i learn? / what's trending?

 i want to study python / recommend courses related to customers / anything about databases?